When I first came across the term ELF (English as a Lingua Franca) a few years ago, I literally thought it had something to do with, well...

 "This course provides an essential but comprehensive view on issues related to English as a Lingua Franca .
 The first section includes a range of materials and reflection activities on World English, Standard Language ideologies and ELF, while the second focuses on pedagogical implications of ELF including videos, interviews and extracts from articles, as well as several further links to a number of varied and stimulating resources .
 The additional reading section, together with the numerous links to interviews, lesson plans and websites, makes this course a valuable starting point for anyone interested in taking on the challenge of integrating ELF in ELT ."

-- Paola Vettorel, Lecturer, University of Verona
+- Paola Vettorel, Renown ELF Expert, Professor at the University of Verona